 In another medium bowl, combine the sugar, pumpkin puree, melted butter, eggs, and vanilla extract.
 Mix until well-combined.

 Add the wet ingredients to the dry and stir until everything is combined.
-Don’t over mix.
 Fill the lined muffin tins ~2/3 of the way.

 Combine all of the streusel ingredients in a small bowl.
 Use a fork or your fingertips to mix all of the ingredients together until a crumbly streusel topping forms.

-Allow them to cool in the pan for 5-10 minutes before removing them to a wire rack to cool completely.
+Allow the muffins to cool in the pan for 5-10 minutes before removing them to a wire rack to cool completely.

 Combine all of the ingredients for the glaze in a small bowl.
 Drizzle the glaze over the top of the cooled muffins.